scyphus/aos/README.md

 ## Checkpoints
 - boot_cp0.1: Simple boot example (just printing a welcome message and stop CPU)
-- boot_cp0.2: Load kernel loader from MBR and jump there (and then immediately shutoff the machine using APM)
+- boot_cp0.2: Load boot monitor from MBR and jump there (and then immediately shutoff the machine using APM)
 - boot_cp0.3: Get into protected mode
 - boot_cp0.4: Get into long mode from boot monitor
+- boot_cp0.5: Load kernel and execute the program

 ## Physical memory map
     Start    End       Description